supermarsx/autogithubpullmerge/docs/usage_summary.md

 ```

 The default preset uses `VCPKG_ROOT` to locate vcpkg.
 On Windows the build
+script locates `vswhere.exe` using the `VSWHERE` environment variable, the
+`PATH`, common Visual Studio Installer directories or a Chocolatey install
-script locates `vswhere.exe` (falling back to the standard Visual Studio
-Installer directory if needed) and invokes `VsDevCmd.bat` so `cl.exe` is
+before falling back to the standard location, then invokes `VsDevCmd.bat` so
-available without launching a dedicated developer shell.
-To use a custom vcpkg
+`cl.exe` is available without launching a dedicated developer shell.
+To use a
-installation, create or edit `CMakeUserPresets.json` or export `VCPKG_ROOT` and
+custom vcpkg installation, create or edit `CMakeUserPresets.json` or export
-add it to your `PATH`.
+`VCPKG_ROOT` and add it to your `PATH`.